On the growth rate of powers of a strongly Kreiss bounded operator on $L^p$-spaces

-The proof of Theorem \ref{main-theorem} makes use of Fourier multipliers, see pages 11 and 12 of \cite{Cuny} for a brief description of Fourier multipliers in UMD Banach spaces (in particular in $L^p$ spaces).
-Actually, we only make use of \emph{real valued} Fourier multipliers in our proofs and then use Fubini to obtain results for $L^p$-valued Fourier multipliers.
+The proof of Theorem \ref{main-theorem} makes use of Fourier multipliers, see \cite[p.
+11-12]{Cuny} for a brief description of Fourier multipliers in UMD Banach spaces (in particular in $L^p$ spaces).
+Actually, we only make use of \emph{real-valued} Fourier multipliers in our proofs and then use Fubini's theorem to obtain results for $L^p$-valued Fourier multipliers.

-We shall use in the sequel the terminology of Riesz theorem and Stechkin theorem, already used in \cite{Cuny}.
-More precisely, let $X$ be an UMD space and $1<p<\infty$.
-We refer as \textit{Riesz theorem} the following: it exists $C_p>0$ such that for each interval $I \subset \Z$ we have
+We shall rely on the following well-known results on $L^p$-multipliers used in a similar context in \cite{Cuny}. \begin{lemma} Let $X$ be a UMD space and $1<p<\infty$. \begin{enumerate}[label=(\roman*)] \item \textit{Riesz's theorem} : there exists $R_p>0$ such that for every interval $I \subset \Z$ and every finitely supported sequence $(c_i)_{i\in \Z}\subset X$ we have

-And we refer as \textit{Stechkin theorem} the following: if $(a_n)_{n\in \Z}$ is a bounded monotone sequence of real numbers, then it exists $D_p$ such that,
+\item \textit{Stechkin's theorem} : there exists $S_p>0$ such that for every sequence of complex numbers $(a_i)_{i\in \Z}$ with bounded variation and every finitely supported sequence $(c_i)_{i\in \Z}\subset X$,